-The next day, Common joined multiple organizations in the State Capitol for several meetings with the Governor, numerous caucuses and other legislators to discuss a number of bills that were all eventually signed into law in September.
 Following his visit to the State Capitol, Common traveled to Folsom State Prison and Lancaster State Prison to perform for the men in prison.
 After the success and impact of the Imagine Justice concert and the Hope & Redemption Tour, Common decided to establish and launch Imagine Justice as a new nonprofit.

 Expanding on the initial work around criminal justice reform, the newly formed Imagine Justice will also center around coalition/community building, mental health and wellness, bringing humanity to communities that are often marginalized in our society, civic engagement, and leveraging the power of art to inspire and spark change.
 In each area, Imagine Justice will partner with leading organizations and companies like ARC, Global Citizen, ACLU, The Obama Foundation, Equal Justice Initiative, Color of Change and more to execute high impact initiatives and activations.